Buildings and Grounds Collection

 Though the building used by The Lawrenceville School when it opened in 1810 is no longer standing, the first and second buildings constructed for the school are still in use.
 The first building built on campus, then known as "The House," functioned as both a boarding and school house.
 It has since been renamed Hamill House and currently functions as a boys dormitory.
 The second campus building, what is now known as Haskell House, was built in 1832 as a classroom building.
 Haskell remained classroom space until the building of Memorial Hall in 1885, when it was converted to a gym.
 It has served many functions throughout the school's history.
 It currently houses fifth form boys.

 Perhaps the most distinctive feature of The Lawrenceville School campus is what is known as The Circle.
 The design and construction of The Circle coincided with The Lawrenceville School's refounding and conversion to the house system.
 Modeled after English boarding schools, the houses, under the guidance of housemasters, were to function as small communities that nurture intellectual development and personal growth.
-The Circle, both buildings and landscaping, was designed by Peabody and Sterns, in collaboration with Frederick Law Olmsted.
+The Circle, both buildings and landscaping, was designed by Peabody & Stearns, in collaboration with Frederick Law Olmsted.
 The Circle as initially conceived consisted of five boarding houses (Cleve, Woodhull, Griswold, Dickinson, and Kennedy) and the headmaster's residence (Foundation House) with all of the houses surrounding a circular green space.
 The green space was important to Olmsted's plan.
 He envisioned a park setting with large trees and a wide variety of tree and plant species.
-The Chapel and Mackenzie Administration Building were added to The Circle not long after the initial building.
-Each of the five houses is Queen Anne in style and unique in design.
+The Chapel and Upper House were added to The Circle not long after the initial building.
+The buildings are a blend of Queen Anne, Beaux Arts, Romanesque, Arts & Crafts, and English Picturesque

 As the student body grew, the campus needed to expand.
 After receiving a gift from the Father's Association in 1924, the school contracted with the architecture firm of Delano & Aldrich to design an expansion to the campus.
 The first building constructed was a new classroom and office building known as the Father's Building.
 This was followed by two houses, Dawes and Raymond.
 This new expansion became known as The Bowl since it featured and sunken green space flanked by the three new buildings.
 The Delano & Aldrich design was deliberately hierarchical.
 The Father's Building was positioned at the top with the students houses below to either side.